treeverse/lakeFS/docs/understand/model.md

 lakeFS is an interface to manage objects in an object store.

+{: .tip }
-The actual data itself is not stored inside lakeFS directly but in an [underlying object store](#concepts-unique-to-lakefs). lakeFS manages pointers and additional metadata about these objects.
+> The actual data itself is not stored inside lakeFS directly but in an [underlying object store](#concepts-unique-to-lakefs).
-{: .note }
+> lakeFS manages pointers and additional metadata about these objects.

 ## Version Control